KevinKoehlerSSSA/R_sns/readme.md

 1. What are the 10 most frequent words in *Pride and Prejudice* and *War of the Worlds*?
 Create a plot comparing the top-10 terms from both books.
 2. What does the plot tell us?
 Repeat step one, but remove stopwords first.
+3. Create the same plot, but compare the most significant words in terms of TF-IDF.